 Veezhinathan seemed pleased by our question and directed us to a painstakingly-collected case study and data cited in the AI Task Force’s report:

-“Past trends, wherein new technologies have disrupted existing job market indicate that most jobs which are replaced are mostly tedious, repetitive, labour-intensive and monotonous; while jobs that are less likely to be replaced are those involving human interactions, judgement, and ability to take complex decisions.
+“Past trends, wherein new technologies have disrupted existing job market indicate that most jobs which are replaced are mostly tedious, repetitive, labour-intensive and monotonous; while jobs that are less likely to be replaced are those involving human interactions, judgement, and ability to make complex decisions.
 With a high degree of interdisciplinary nature, AI will certainly not be an exception to this.

 …Interestingly, in the global arena Gartner has predicted that AI will create 2.3 million new jobs while eliminating only 1.8 million jobs in 2020, suggesting that while some of the jobs that exist today disappear, it is likely that new jobs may appear.
-A study commissioned by FICCI, NASSCOM and EY has projected that 9% of India’s 600 million estimated workforce would be deployed in new jobs that do not exist today, while 37% would be in jobs that have radically changed skill sets.”
+A study commissioned by FICCI, NASSCOM and EY has projected that 9% of India’s 600 million estimated workforces would be deployed in new jobs that do not exist today, while 37% would be in jobs that have radically changed skill sets.”

-To conclude, the report by the AI Task Force is a welcome step in the right direction, which also in keeping with the current government’s long-term plans.
+To conclude, the report by the AI Task Force is a welcome step in the right direction, which is also in keeping with the current government’s long-term plans.
 As reported earlier, the Narendra Modi-led BJP Government will strive to achieve its commitment towards Sustainable Development Goals (SDGs) with the help of AI by 2030, as it has the potential to churn out a slew of applications while keeping in mind the quality of approach.
 Industry insiders are happy to see that the Modi-led NDA government is working towards supporting a tech-driven future.
 While the effectiveness of this report can only be seen after its recommendations are implemented, it will hopefully jump-start a much-needed discussion on AI policy issues in India.